humdrum-tools/vhv-documentation/filter/fb/index.md

 </script>

-If you do not pass any additional options `fb` will calculate the interval of the distance between the base voice (defualt is the first `**kern` spine) and each note that occurs in a single slice of music (which corresponds to one line of the file in humdrum).
+If you do not pass any additional options `fb` will calculate the interval of the distance between the base voice (default is the first `**kern` spine) and each note that occurs in a single slice of music (which corresponds to one line of the file in humdrum).